artpolikarpov/grunt-tweet/README.md

 # grunt-tweet

-> Tweet from Grunt task.
+Tweet from Grunt task.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:
+If you haven’t used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
+Once you’re familiar with that process, you may install this plugin with this command:

 ```shell
 npm install grunt-tweet --save-dev